 Eventually, my grandfather began suffering from a host of health problems, including heart disease.
 His doctor told him he likely only had a few years of life left.

 But his cardiologist recommended changing his diet and handed him a copy of my dad’s book, Diet for a New America.
 And then, Grandpa Irv started to turn his health around.

-Remarkably, my grandpa started eating fewer processed foods and less meat.
+Remarkably, my grandpa listened to his rebelious son.
+He started eating fewer processed foods and less meat.
 He gave up sugar and, amazingly, he even gave up ice cream.
 He started eating a lot more veggies, fruits, and whole foods.